krisnova/xpid/README.md

 ### It's `nmap` but for pids. 🤓

-`xpid` gives a user the ability to "probe" for process details on a Linux system.
+`xpid` gives a user the ability to "investigate" for process details on a Linux system.

 For example a sleeping thread will have a directory `/proc/[pid]` directoy that can be navigated to, but not listed.